TABLE OF CONTENTS

 Step 1: Setting up the “Notify Me” form

-- Enable the “Notify me” toggle to add Notify Me buttons on your Shopify web pages for products that are out of stock.
+- Enable the “Notify me” toggle to add Notify Me buttons on your Shopify web pages for out of stock products.

 Note: Once this toggle is enabled, you will also have to enable the Back in Stock Journey to send notifications to customers once your products are back in stock.